 - 1. The student dictates the response without interruption directly to the scribe or electronic recording device. - a.
 Students may punctuate as they dictate.
 For example, when stating the sentence "The cat ran.", the student may say, "The cat ran period." - b.
-Students may dictate more than one sentence at a time and add punctuation after the fact, when given the scribed sentences to proofread.
+Students may dictate more than one sentence at a time and add punctuation after the fact, when given the scribed sentences to proofread. - c.

-- c.
 The scribe transcribes a draft of the student's response exactly as dictated without including any conventions other than spelling.
 Probing or clarifying questions are not allowed except in the case of classifiers for students using ASL.
 Scribes may not question or correct student choices.
-Scribes may draw a diagram or a picture described by the student if the student is unable to draw the diagram or picture.
-The student may not yet view this written transcription. - 2.
-The scribe reads the draft to the student without vocal inflection that would indicate punctuation or alert the student to possible mistakes. - 3.
-The student then provides letter-by-letter spelling for each word in the response that the scribe has determined must be spelled by the student.
+Scribes may draw a diagram or a picture described by the student if the student is unable to draw the diagram or picture. - 2.
+The scribe reads the draft to the student without vocal inflection that would indicate punctuation or alert the student to possible mistakes.

+- 3. The student then provides letter-by-letter spelling for each word in the response that the scribe has determined must be spelled by the student.
 The scribe edits the draft of the constructed/extended response as spelled by the student. - 4.
 The student views the draft and/or listens to the scribe as the scribe reads the draft of the constructed/extended response (i.e., written transcription).
 Students MUST be given the opportunity to review their responses in the way that the student prefers: - a.
 Scribes may read back the dictation for proofreading to the student; or - b.
 Students may review the written or typed response on paper or on the computer screen after having indicated word-for-word spelling according to these guidelines. - 5.
 The student indicates additional edits to the scribe, including but not limited to paragraph structure, capitalization (for proper nouns, acronyms, and so forth), wording, spelling, or punctuation.
 The scribe will make those changes exactly as dictated by student, even if incorrect. - 6.
 The scribe records the final written response.
 Scribes may handwrite (there is no penalty for cross-outs and insertions), type, or use a laptop to record the student's work.
-If the scribe types and prints out the student's responses, the responses do not need to be transcribed into the response booklet.
-The transcriber must copy the student's marks or responses exactly as he/she has written-including all errors in grammar, mechanics, spelling, etc. The scribe must type the student's response directly into the secure testing client.
+If the scribe types and prints out the student's responses, the responses need to be transcribed into the response booklet for paper based tests or typed directly into the secure testing client for online tests.
+The transcriber must copy the student's marks or responses exactly as he/she has written-including all errors in grammar, mechanics, spelling, etc.